rod-chapman/mlkem-native/cbmc/proofs/proof_guide.md

 Installing CBMC can be a bit error prone.
 The main issue is to make sure that you have exactly the right version of CBMC, its supporting tools (cbmc-viewer and cbmc-starter-kit), and the underlying solvers all installed.

-If you project has a "NIX" environment set up, then use that.
+If your project has a "NIX" environment set up, then use that.

 You'll often need the "latest" build of CBMC (to get the most recent bug-fixes) but those latest builds take a while to appear in package managers like APT or DPKG on Linux and Homebrew on macOS.
 In that case, you'll need to download the build that you need from [here](https://github.com/diffblue/cbmc/releases) BUT those packages do NOT include the supporting tools or solvers.

-At the time of writing, you should also make sure that you have:
+At the time of writing, you should make sure that you have:

 CBMC 6.3.1 or higher [here](https://github.com/diffblue/cbmc/releases)

 CBMC-Viewer 3.9 [here](https://github.com/model-checking/cbmc-viewer/releases)

 cbmc-starter-kit 2.11[here](https://github.com/model-checking/cbmc-starter-kit)

+Litani 1.29 - available via `brew install litani` on macOS, or standard package managers on Linux.

 Z3 4.12.5 or better [here](https://github.com/Z3Prover/z3/releases)